 - Construction work commenced in July 2016 and tunnelling in November 2016.
 The New M5 will be open to traffic in early 2020.

-- The Leighton Dragados Samsung Joint Venture was selected as the preferred tenderer for the New M5 on 2 September 2015.
+- In September 2015 the Leighton Dragados Samsung Joint Venture was selected as the preferred tenderer for the New M5.

 - The Environmental Impact Statement was on public display in December 2015 and January 2016.